fimh2021/KinematicsBenchmark/ComparisonCode/ParticipantResults/Readme.txt

-Participants data should be saved in this Folder.
+Participants results obtained from processing the computational phantom images should be saved in this folder.